 Maulbronn Monastery Complex (1993)

 This is a Cistercian monastery in Maulbronn that is recognized as the best preserved and most complete medieval monastic complex in Germany.
 The buildings in this monastery complex were built during the 12th and 16th centuries.
-The main church in the monastery features a Transitional Gothic style that spearheaded in the populariy of this architectural style in Europe and Germany.
+The main church in the monastery features a Transitional Gothic style that spearheaded in the popularity of this architectural style in Europe and Germany.
 The monastery also features its own elaborate water-management system that was ahead of its time.

 Messel Pit Fossil Site (1995)

-Archaeological experts consider this site as one of the most rich areas for studying the environment of the Eocene.
+Archaeological experts consider this site as one of the richest areas for studying the environment of the Eocene.
 The site provides evidence for the early stages of mammal evolution with exceptional mammal fossils that had been preserved.
 Archaeologists who studied the site were able to unearth fully articulated skeletons and stomach content for animals.

 The Upper Harz Water Management System took 800 years to develop and has provided a key role in extracting ore and the mining industry in the region.
 The mines and their ponds were built during the 16th century until the end of the 19th century.
 The ponds feature a complex system of channels, tunnels and underground drains, which was an advanced system during that time.